Simply load better | MOTOR SN.at

 An innovative solution comes from the German technology group Rheinmetall.
 The so-called charging curbs were recently presented at the “VDE E-Mobility Conference” conference.
 By installing the necessary charging electronics, normal kerbstones actually become a charging station – but without causing the restrictions associated with a charging station for other road users.
 This is because there is a shortage of free space in inner-city areas in particular, so that the construction of new charging infrastructure is usually only possible at the expense of other interest groups in the street space.

 In fact, the system was developed under the premise of reducing the intrusion into public space to a minimum.
-The disadvantages of existing charging options – high space requirements, low point density, high costs and negative effects on the cityscape – could be avoided in this way.
-In addition, e-vehicles could be charged with it without having to lay long charging cables over or along sidewalks.
+The disadvantages of existing charging options – high space requirements, low point density, high costs and negative effects on the cityscape – might be avoided in this way.
+In addition, e-vehicles might be charged with it without having to lay long charging cables over or along sidewalks.
 Another advantage is that the system can be easily retrofitted and maintained.
 This makes it possible to prepare entire streets or parking lots for the integration of loading curbs.
 This allows synergies to be achieved in terms of planning, construction work and, last but not least, approval, which in turn reduces the overall costs.
 Specifically, “dummy curbs” – i.e. functionless placeholders – can first be installed at the respective locations.
 The electronic module can subsequently be retrofitted as soon as the need for charging points increases at the location.

 The strategy of using the existing power lines along the streets is also being pursued by the start-up Ubitricity.
 The company, which was founded in Berlin in 2008, has been a 100 percent subsidiary of the mineral oil company Shell since 2021 and has specialized in the integration of smart charging devices in street lamps.
 Although the proportion of “lantern parkers” is particularly high in Berlin at around 80 percent, Ubitricity was able to celebrate its first successes in England of all places.
 The charging street lamps have already been successfully tested in the London districts of Hounslow and Richmond.
 Hundreds of charging lanterns have also been set up in Oxford in recent years.
 With currently more than 5000 charging points, the Berliners operate the largest public EV charging network in Great Britain.